 3.3.2.
 Deletion of rpsU

 We will first confirm the previously observed phenotype of vancomycin- and daptomycin-resistance by creating a clean deletion of rpsU in S. aureus.
 To do so, we will follow a protocol outlined in Kato and Sugai (2011).
 First, we will construct a plasmid with approximately 600-base pairs upstream of the rpsU gene fused to 600-base pairs downstream of the rpsU gene.
-We will generate the fragments using PCR, digest with SalI and BamHI (NEB), and ligate into a similarly digested pKFT backbone.
-The backbone of the vector will contain, in addition to a multiple cloning site, a fragment of lacZ, ampR, tetL, a constitutive origin, and a temperature-sensitive origin.
+We will generate the fragments containing DNA specifying appropriate enzyme digestion sites using PCR, digest with SalI and BamHI (NEB), and ligate into a similarly digested pKFT backbone.
+The backbone of this vector contains, in addition to a multiple cloning site, a fragment of lacZ, ampR, tetL, a constitutive origin, and a temperature-sensitive origin.
 These markers will be crucial for selecting for colonies that contain the plasmid integration.

 Once the vector has been generated, we will transform it into S. aureus RN4220 (or E. coli xl-1 blue?) and grow at 30˚C on trypticase soy agar (TSA) plates with 3 μg/mL of tetracycline for selection.
 We will then inoculate colonies in 3 mL TSB (trypticase soy broth) with tetracycline and grow overnight at 30˚C, shaking.
 We will isolate the plasmid using the QIAgen miniprep kit, and confirm the contents of the plasmid via sequencing.
-Once the plasmid is confirmed, we will electroporate it into S. aureus HG003 using the following settings in a 2mm cuvette: 2.5 kV, 25 μF, and 600 Ω (this is our standard protocol but they didn’t publish the settings they used from this Staph aureus paper).
-We will incubate the cells at 42˚C on TSA plates with tetracycline, as this temperature is non-permissive and will lead to display of the tetracycline-resistance phenotype.
+Once the plasmid is confirmed, we will electroporate it into S. aureus HG003 using the following settings in a 1 mm cuvette: 2.5 kV, 25 μF, and 100 Ω We will incubate the cells at 42˚C on TSA plates with tetracycline, as this temperature is non-permissive and will lead to display of the tetracycline-resistance phenotype.
 We will conduct colony PCR to confirm that the plasmid integrated into the correct location, using primers located outside of the rpsU gene.
 We will grow primary integrants shaking overnight at 25˚C in TSB (no antibiotics), then sub-culture into fresh TSB and grow up at 25˚C again.
 This will facilitate crossing-out of the plasmid from the S. aureus genome.
 We will plate cells both on TSA plates and TSA plates with tetracycline.
 We will screen tetracycline-sensitive colonies using PCR to confirm the deletion of rpsU and removal of the plasmid.
 We will then send the strain to be sequenced at the Rhode Island Genomics and Sequencing Center for further confirmation and store in TSB with 15% glycerol at -80˚C.

 3.3.3.
 Population analysis of S. aureus antibiotic-resistance